Are You Suffering From Eco-Anxiety?

 If they see it in themselves, they try to turn down the volume in order to escape the nagging vulnerability and pain.
 (How appealing it is to escape! – through denial, distraction, or comforting stories of stability and optimism.)

 But anxiety is a messenger.
 It alerts us to the potential presence of threat or danger.
-So when the threats are real, anxiety needs to be listened to.
-And finding the right response will always involve:
+So when the threats are real, ignoring or numbing anxiety is not the answer.
+We need to listen to it, then decide how to respond appropriately.
+And that will always involve:

 - Facing the difficulty